So you’ve landed a job in Canada. How exciting!

 If you have more than one job you must make sure you don’t claim personal tax credits twice.
 It’s a good idea to claim the tax credits for whichever job pays the most.
 If you discover that you’ve claimed the credits twice, you should fill out the forms again.

-If you come to settle in Canada, remember you will be taxed as a newcomer for income purposes.
+If you have come to settle in Canada, remember you will initially be taxed as a newcomer.
 After the first tax year however, you will then be considered a resident of Canada for income tax purposes.

 Non-residents pay tax only on their income from Canada, but once you are a resident for tax purposes, you pay tax on your worldwide income.

-The Canadian tax year is from Jan 1 to December 31, but you cannot apply for a tax refund until March 1 of the following year.
+The Canadian tax year is from January 1 to December 31, but you can't apply for a tax refund until March 1 of the following year.

-After the end of the tax year (usually in February), your employer will issue your T4.
+After the end of the tax year (usually in February), your employer will issue a T4 to you.
 Your T4 is a statement of earnings for the previous year and shows how much tax you paid.